 SCQF Level 5

-Develop your skills and understanding in analysing and evaluating texts in the contexts of literature, language and media.
+Develop literacy skills to understand, analyse and evaluate a range of texts (including Scottish texts) in the contexts of literature, language and media.

 Why take this course?